-The following table sets out the number of Directors' held during the financial year and the number of meetings attended by each Director for which they were entitled to attend.
+The following table sets out the number of Directors' meetings held during the financial year and the number of meetings attended by each Director for which they were entitled to attend.
 Due to the size and composition of the board, the roles of the Audit and Risk and Remuneration Committees are fulfilled by the board as a whole.

 Director Number of Meetings Held whilst a director Number Attended

 Dr Foo Fatt Kah 9 9

 Mr Stewart Dickson 9 9

 Mr Michael Moore 9 9

-Mr Mark Pitts 5 5
+Mr Simon Fyfe 1 1

-Mr Simon Fyfe 4 4
+Dr Susan Vearncombe 8 8

 Total Number of Meetings Held 9